 The record-breaking U.S. tornado outbreak in the spring of 2011 prompts the need to identify and understand long-term climate signals that provide seasonal predictability for intense tornado outbreaks.
-Here, we use both observations and modeling experiments to demonstrate that a positive phase of the TNI, characterized by cooling in CP and warming in EP, is one such climate pattern that can strengthen the large-scale differential advection in the central U.S. and thus increase U.S. tornado activity.
-However, although seven of the ten most active tornado years during 1950 - 2010 including the top three are characterized with a strongly positive phase of the TNI, the TNI explains only 10% of the total variance in the number of intense U.S. tornadoes in AM.
-Therefore, further study is needed to refine the predictive skill provided by the TNI and to explore other long-term climate signals that can provide additional predictability in seasonal and longer time scales.
-It is important to point out some limitations in this study.
-In particular, the atmospheric model used as the main tool in this study (CAM3) has a relatively low-resolution (T42), which may be subject to large model bias.
-Obviously, more rigorous multi-model experiments with various horizontal resolutions are required to test if the major conclusions of this study are not model-dependent.
+Here, we use both observations and modeling experiments to demonstrate that a positive phase of TNI, characterized by cooling in CP and warming in EP, is one such climate pattern that can strengthen the large-scale differential advection in the central U.S. and thus increase U.S. tornado activity.
+Both observations and model experiments suggest that a positive phase of Trans-Niño that persisted in AM of 2011 contributed to the series of extreme tornado outbreaks that occurred during the same period.
+However, although seven of the ten most active tornado years during 1950 - 2010 including the top three are characterized with a strongly positive phase of TNI, TNI explains only 10% of the total variance in the number of intense U.S. tornadoes in AM.
+Therefore, further study is needed to refine the predictive skill provided by TNI and to explore other long-term climate signals that can provide additional predictability in seasonal and longer time scales.
+A potentially important long-term signal not explicitly explored in this study is what appears to be a shift in the number of intense U.S. tornadoes in AM around 1980 (Figure S1b).
+Although it is unclear whether this shift is real or a bias in the SWD, it is in line with the shift in the PDO phase that occurred around the same time.
+It is possible that the inphase combination of ENSO and Pacific Decadal Oscillation (PDO) leads to stronger and more persistent PNA-like teleconnection pattern [e.g., Yu and Zwiers, 2007].

-Acknowledgments.
-This study was motivated and benefited from interactions with scientists at NOAA ESRL, GFDL, CPC, and NCDC.
-In particular, we wish to thank Wayne Higgins, Tom Karl, Marty Hoerling, and Harold Brooks for initiating and leading discussions that motivated this study.
-This work was supported by grants from the National Oceanic and Atmospheric Administration's Climate Program Office and by grants from the National Science Foundation.
+- 1 Acknowledgments.
+This study was motivated and benefited from interactions with scientists at - 2 NOAA ESRL, GFDL, CPC, and NCDC.
+In particular, we wish to thank Tom Karl for posing the - 3 question that motivated this study.
+This work was supported by grants from the National Oceanic - 4 and Atmospheric Administration's Climate Program Office and by grants from the National - 5 Science Foundation.